Interstellar Comet 3I ATLAS Latest News and General Information

 Comet 3I/ATLAS: to sum up

 Comet 3I/ATLAS (C/2025 N1) is only the third interstellar object ever spotted in our Solar System, after ‘Oumuamua and 2I/Borisov.
 It’s large — with a nucleus estimated at 0.6–5.6 km across — and fast, racing along at about 210,000 km/h.
-While it won’t become visible to the naked eye, telescopes should reveal it at around magnitude 11-12 in late November 2025.
+On December 19, the comet will make its closest approach to Earth, passing at a distance roughly twice the Earth–Sun separation.
 Don’t miss your chance to track a messenger from another star system!
 With the free Sky Tonight app, you can find comet 3I/ATLAS in seconds, plan your observing sessions, and follow its journey across the constellations.

 Visible right now: explore the other comets drawing everyone’s attention

-Along with 3I/ATLAS, there are two more comets visible in the sky in November!
+Even though 3I/ATLAS is no longer at its prime, it’s still observable with amateur telescopes.
+Also, there are other comets visible in the sky in December!
 Check our regularly updated article about the best comets to see right now to stay up to date with all the sky’s brightest travelers.